werf/werf/docs/documentation/pages_en/quickstart.md

    ```
    {% endraw %}

-6. Allow usage of Container Registry without TLS for docker:
+6. Allow usage of Container Registry without TLS for Docker:

    Add new key to the file `/etc/docker/daemon.json` (default location):